Shamil Gamzatov: Ultimate Fighting Championship

-Gamzatov was scheduled to face Da Un Jung on April 10, 2021 at UFC on ABC 2.
-However, Gamzatov was removed from the bout on March 24 due to alleged visa issues and replaced by William Knight.
+Gamzatov was scheduled to face Da Woon Jung on April 10, 2021, at UFC on ABC 2.
+However, Gamzatov was removed from the bout on March 24 due to alleged visa issues and was replaced by William Knight.

-Gamzatov faced Michał Oleksiejczuk on October 30, 2021 at UFC 267.
+Gamzatov faced Michał Oleksiejczuk on October 30, 2021, at UFC 267.
 He lost the bout via TKO in the first round, losing for the first time in his professional career.

-Gamzatov was scheduled to face Misha Cirkunov on August 6, 2022 at UFC on ESPN: Santos vs. Hill.
+Gamzatov was scheduled to face Misha Cirkunov on August 6, 2022, at UFC on ESPN: Santos vs. Hill.
 However, Gamzatov was unable to obtain a US visa and the bout was scrapped, after which he and the UFC parted ways.